 The Community Activities Center, in Bldg.
-405 on the Fort Myer portion of JBM-HH, provides social, leisure, and recreational opportunities.
-The center features a wide screen television, billiards, foosball, table tennis, an activity room equipped with tables for chess, checkers, backgammon and other board games, and an equipment check-out desk offering numerous games and other items for use within the center.
+405 on the Fort Myer portion of JBM-HH, provides social, leisure and recreational opportunities.
+The center features a wide screen television, billiards, table tennis, an activity area equipped with tables for chess, checkers, backgammon and other board games and a check-out desk offering numerous games and other items for use within the center.
 The center boasts an Armed Forces Bank ATM 24 hours a day, seven days a week.
-The main lounge accommodates activities such as job fairs, concerts, and exhibits.
-A large outdoor patio with umbrella tables and chairs is available for cookouts.
-The center sponsors Akido, piano lessons, game tournaments, an annual arts and crafts bazaar, dances, talent and fashion shows, wedding receptions, sports demonstrations, and more.
+The main ballroom accommodates activities such as job fairs, concerts, classes and exhibits.
+A large outdoor patio with tables and chairs is available.

-The center is open Tuesday-Friday from 8 a.m. to 8 p.m., Saturday and Sunday from noon to 8 p.m., closed Monday.
+The center is open Wednesday-Thursday from 4-8 p.m., Friday 1-8 p.m. and Saturday 10-5 p.m.
+Closes on Sundays, Mondays, Tuesdays and federal holidays.
+For more information, call

-Call 703-696-3470 and visit www. jbmhhmwr.com for more information.
+703-696-3471/3469/7868 and visit https://jbmhh.armymwr.com/.